RhahiSpace/web-repl/content/mission/first-flight.md

 ## Mission plan

-{{<image src="/images/mission/first-flight/front_Karman 1_1.png"
+{{<image src="/craftfiles/Karman 2.png"
     alt="rocket" maxw="7em" class="right-text">}}

 ### Rocket

-The rockets for this mission are [Karman 1 and 2](/craft/karman-2).
+The rockets for this mission are [Karman](/craft/karman) 1 and 2.
 They are low-tech, two-stage sounding rockets with a kick stage, statically stabilized using fins.
 The first stage fins are angled a few degrees to provide spin.

 While having 2 liquid stages should be enough, I added a solid kick stage.
 It provides a powerful kick in the first second.
 This doesn't help much with delta-v, but shortens the time it takes for fins to spin the rocket.